shdancer/ai-subtitle/README.md

 **Options:**
 *   `-o, --output`: Path to the output bilingual SRT file.
 Prints to standard output if not specified.
 *   `-t, --target-language`: The target language for translation (e.g., "Chinese", "English").
 Default is "Chinese".
+*   `--model`: Select the model to use for translation (e.g., "gpt-3.5-turbo", "gpt-4").
+Default is "gpt-3.5-turbo".
+*   `--list-models`: List available models from the API and exit.
 *   `--api-base-url`: Custom base URL for the LLM provider.
 *   `--api-key`: Custom API key for the LLM provider.